Vrapčići, Mostar: History

 The Serbs lost Vrapčići in June 1992, when joined Bosnian-Croat forces managed to retain control over Mostar and most of its surroundings in the Operation June Dawns.
-During its withdrawal, the VRS and local Serb paramilitary forces committed the Uborak and Sutina massacre, in which 114 non-Serb civilians where killed as an act of revenge.
+During its withdrawal, the VRS and local Serb paramilitary forces committed the Uborak and Sutina massacre, in which 114 non-Serb civilians were killed as an act of revenge.
 They brought most of the bodies later to the Uborak waste disposal site, located in Vrapčići.

-After winning the Serbs, the northern suburbs where controlled by the Croat Defense Council (HVO) and the 4. corps of the Bosnian Army (ARBiH).
-After the HVO attacked the ARBiH on the 9th of May 1993 and the Cosnian-Croat war in Mostar broke out, Vrapčići became part of the secessionist republic of Herzeg-Bosnia.
+After winning the Serbs, the northern suburbs were controlled by the Croat Defense Council (HVO) and the 4. corps of the Bosnian Army (ARBiH).
+After the HVO attacked the ARBiH on the 9th of May 1993 and the Bosnian-Croat war in Mostar broke out, Vrapčići became part of the secessionist republic of Herzeg-Bosnia.
 Again, it was a means to blockade the city, this time the Bosnian-held eastern part of it.
 However, on June 30, 1993, the Bosnian Army launched a successful operation to deblocade Mostar, liberating Vrapčići and most of the rest of the Bijelo polje.

-After the Croat authorities in West Mostar forbid the Velež soccer club to keep on playing on its stadium in Bijeli Brijeg (a neighborhood under HVO control) in 1993, Velež relocated to the Vrapčići stadium of FK Lokomotiva Mostar.
+After the Croat authorities in West Mostar forbade the Velež soccer club from keeping on playing at its stadium in Bijeli Brijeg (a neighborhood under HVO control) in 1993, Velež relocated to the Vrapčići stadium of FK Lokomotiva Mostar.

 The war also had an impact on the local demographics.
-A lot of Bosniak refugiees from serb-held towns in Eastern Herzegovina and the Podveležje region moved to Vrapčići, which led to a Bosniak majority in the suburb.
+A lot of Bosniak refugees from Serb-held towns in Eastern Herzegovina and the Podveležje region moved to Vrapčići, which led to a Bosniak majority in the suburb.